Table of Contents

 Dr. Richardson and Dr. Cassileth worked to further the Goldilocks technique into the SWIM technique, allowing the nipple to be preserved.
 The result appears to be a breast reduction instead of a complete nipple-sparing mastectomy.

 The SWIM reconstruction surgery is completed in two stages.
 First, breast tissue is removed while preserving the skin and subcutaneous fat.
 Next, the extra fat is folded into stacks to create a new breast and covered with preserved skin.

 Tissues, fat, or muscle are not relocated from another body area during this procedure; only the original skin and fat from the breast are used to reconstruct a smaller version.

 The SWIM technique could be an option for any patient seeking natural-looking results while avoiding implants, flap reconstruction, extensive incisions, multiple procedures, and longer recovery.

 Women with larger breasts looking for natural results after a mastectomy are the best candidates for SWIM reconstruction.
-It can also be an option for women with health or weight issues or radiation injury, because it does not carry the same risks of a traditional reconstruction procedure.
+It can also be an option for women with health or weight issues or radiation injury because it does not carry the same risks as a traditional reconstruction procedure.

-SWIM breast reconstruction is an option for women with breast cancer that need a mastectomy.
+SWIM breast reconstruction is an option for women with breast cancer who need a mastectomy.
 It was designed for patients with larger breasts to have the capability of maintaining natural results.